vishnupriyanpr/AI-powered-Consumer-feedback---Business-Analytics/README.md

 ## 🙌 Acknowledgments & Core Team

-This cutting-edge AI project is crafted with precision and innovation by **Vishnupriyan P R**.
-Leveraging state-of-the-art transformer architectures and enterprise-grade engineering practices to deliver unparalleled customer feedback intelligence.
+This project is made with precision and innovation by **Vishnupriyan P R**.

 <table align="center">
   <tr>